-The mountain bluebird is a small thrush found on ranchland and other open areas of the American West.
-It prefers more open habitats than other bluebirds and can be found in colder habitats in winter.
-Only the female bluebird builds the nest.
+The male mountain bluebird is a brilliant sky-blue, the female is gray with blue on her wings and tail.
+The female mountain bluebird builds the nest without help from the male.
 The male sometimes acts as if he is helping, but he either brings no nest material or he drops it on the way.

 Mountain bluebirds hover over the ground and fly down to catch insects, and may also fly from a perch to catch them.
 Their main diet consists of insects and berries.
 They may forage in flocks in winter.